silnrsi/wstr/src/content/docs/scrlang/unicode/taml-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Tamil script implementation is discussed in [Chapter 12 South and Central Asia-I: Official Scripts of India](http://www.unicode.org/versions/latest/ch12.pdf).
+In The Unicode Standard, Tamil script implementation is discussed in [Chapter 12 South and Central Asia-I — Official Scripts of India](https://www.unicode.org/versions/latest/core-spec/chapter-12/#G10162).

 ## Blocks